“It’s a personal thing, and I find it odd

 In the total separation of church and mind”

 –– Written by Steve Taylor © 1985 Birdwing Music/C.A.
 Music

 — George Carlin’s 11th Commandment

 “But whoever disowns me before men, I will disown him before my Father in heaven.

 Someone told me once faith was a “private matter” and that I should simply keep mine to myself.

 We have been duly programmed by the modern mantra that the workplace and the public square should be inclusive.
 We have heard repeatedly that America’s “strength is its diversity.”
-However, in the rush to purge racism and prejudice from our world, faith, opinion and discourse are unwittingly muzzled.
+However, in the rush to purge prejudice from our world, things like faith and discourse about morality are unwittingly muzzled.

 Surely our forefathers would have objected.
 They firmly believed in the power of the public square of discussion.
 The founders of our nation let public discourse run wild with the belief that truth would ultimately triumph over any kind of personal offense.